City District Government Karachi

 The City District Government Karachi (CDGK) was a local government of Karachi, Pakistan.
-It was established through a local government ordinance (LGO) in 2000, which also established various other district governments in Pakistan.
+It was established through a local government ordinance (LGO) in 2000 to empower the local government by decentralizing district government.
+Karachi became a federation of eighteen autonomous boroughs, called "Towns," that made up the City District Government Karachi from 2001 until 2011.
+Under this now-defunct system, Karachi had a local government system, with a mayor empowered to make decisions in regards to city-planning and administration of local services.
 It was headed by the mayor and was formed under the presidential rule of Pervez Musharraf in 2001.
 CDGK existed until 2010.

 CDGK became a major authority in the city and was granted unprecedented power.
 Urban authority was emphasized and rural authority was disbanded.
 The CDGK was a three-tier system, with each tier having its respective nazims and naib nazims (mayors and deputy mayors), and it oversaw a major increase in development.

 In 2012, the Sindh government decided that the development projects first undertaken by the CDGK would be carried out by the Karachi Metropolitan Corporation (KMC).

 Background

 On October 12, 1999, Pervez Musharraf imposed martial law and set up the National Reconstruction Bureau (NRB) which was tasked with designing a new local government system in Pakistan.
 The LGO was enacted in 2000, and in 2001, Karachi Metropolitan Corporation (KMC) was accorded the status of City District Government Karachi.
 According to SLGO in 2001:

 For the first time in the history of Pakistan, a district government decentralized authority to the local level.